 In August of 2019, Ida stepped off the airplane into a country where she knew no one.
-She came from a Christian middle-class Indian family who ran an orphanage and didn’t have the means to send her to school in America.
-Miraculously, God had allowed her to pursue her Masters in Education in Ohio.
+She came from a middle-class Indian family; they were followers of Jesus and ran an orphanage.
+They thought they didn’t have the means to send her to school in America, but miraculously, God allowed her to pursue her Master’s in Education in Ohio.
 Feeling alone upon arrival, she asked God to provide her with a roommate.

 God answered by connecting her with a roommate through an IFI volunteer.
 It wasn’t long before she was invited to visit an IFI Bible discussion group.
 “I really didn’t know what it was, but I wanted to try new things in America so I went,” says Ida.
 That night she experienced fellowship that inspired her.